 ECSS-E-ST-20-06_0070088

-The cells need not be illuminated, but available current and capacitance shall be simulated by power sources and external capacitors CSAT and CSA representing the satellite and solar array capacitances as shown in Figure 7-1.
+With the cells not illuminated the available current and capacitance shall be simulated by power sources and external capacitors CSAT and CSA representing the satellite and solar array capacitances as shown in Figure 7-1.

 When occurring spontaneously in space, a primary discharge arises from the discharge of the various capacitances on the solar array.
 A typical order of magnitude of the total capacitance is 200 pF to 500 pF on a GEO spacecraft under 3 kV (around 1 µC or 1 mJ).